RudolfCardinal/pdn_project_allocation/README.rst

   allocated to projects that they've explicitly ranked.
 (For example, if a student chose 5 most-preferred projects, only those projects can be allocated to that student.)
 However, this may cause the algorithm to fail: there may be no such solution.
+(It is also open to "gaming" if a student is allowed to enter only one preference!)
 If it fails, the program will say so.

 - By default, a dissatisfaction score of 2 is "twice as bad" as a score of 1 (dissatisfaction is linear).
 Optionally, the course administrator may set